edwardgerhold/syntaxjs/README.md

 ```

+_New is /lib_
+New overview: Meanwhile i´ve cut the Megabyte of code into the
+big modules and can already see the mess i left in some modules,
+i didn´t develop very far.
+And what was going on.
+Softwareengineering
+is right and empiric with the knowledge about codes.
+The mess i see
+is that what they said.
+But i´m optimistic and like do continue.
+Pieces like the parser look
+now very small and handy to browse and to edit.
+Scrolling around doesnt
+let you end up in some other code block.
+Hey.
+The API module is around
+500k, and i think first i will cut out the make of the intrinsics and
+then the making of the global object.

-_Known Bugs_
+_Known Bugs, _
 * Generators: The code Evaluation Stack is not fixed.
 The tool started with Evaluate(node) as indirect recursion function (being called again from a function called by Evaluate), but using a stack instead of real recursion makes resumability available, which is needed for the generator.
 I had little trouble imagining resuming and suspending a context, coz i forgot to directly use a stack machine.
 The problem can be fixed locally just for the generator i estimate by thinking it out.
-* btw. i never tried to create code blocks from the ast to put the loops into blocks each iteration.
-From the function body of SomeIterationStatement the inner could become extracted.
-A little
-editing is to be done for reentering the loops for the generators.
-That´s done by looking up "am resuming" ok "then get index of next instruction plus my environment" and
-the special case for returning the value to yield is not working through the mistake with the
-Evaluate(node) at the beginning. [[ Apologies block: It´s the first time i tried to write such a thing and if i finish it,
-it is my first project ever.
-(I have neither studied CS nor worked in the job yet, but on a website for a jobcenter euro-job, four years ago, and have no
-experience since i wrote tools with 16/17 in PPL for PCBoard in ´93/´94.
-I just kept the hobby from time to time, but
-got not to work with PHP or Linux a decade ago..) ]]
+* I found already various possibilities by thinking through, the latest is putting the last child of a list first onto the stack (much work) or just reading the doubly linked list forward with a pop_front. just fifo. but the stack storage is needed for suspending and resuming of the context, which indirect recursion by calls has not.
 * Classes.
 I just have a bug in the code, they are easy.
 Super References.
 I just have a bug in the code, they are easy.
 * Have to rewrite in parser.PropertyDefinitionList and MethodDefinition the part for the computedPropertyName [sym]().
 It´s working, but not DRY but DUPING the Code extra for the computed key.
-* Lock-Ups, Hanging Terminals: After releasing it and writing wrong inputs i got it.
+* Lock-Ups, Hanging Terminals: After releasing it and writing wrong inputs, i got it.
 I have one of the loops not breaking.
 * Source Characters: The character set is incomplete and unicode is disabled.
-* TypedArrays: Incomplete Implementation (used TypedArrays in the background then)
+* TypedArrays: Incomplete Implementation (used TypedArrays in the background then) am not finished writing it down from the spec.
-* Date: Incomplete
+* Date: Incomplete but already installed with a lot of functions.
-* String Functions: Incomplete
+* String Functions: Incomplete but already a lot of functions
-* Number Functions: Incomplete .toFixed, .toPrecision, but i have managed converting numbers meanwhile (four weeks ago i hadn´t practiced much, but meanwhile i did for a lot of number)
+* Number Functions: Incomplete .toFixed, .toPrecision, but i have managed converting numbers meanwhile (four weeks ago i hadn´t practiced much, but meanwhile i did for a lot of numbers)

-_Still learning how to encode_
-* Encoding: I managed converting numbers now with the right algorithms like (((x[0]*10)+x[1]*10)+x[2]*) or value *= Math.pow(base, pos) and know how to | or bits to add 1,2,4,8,16,32,64 and so on,
-or to test with &, if the bit is in the sum of the number.
-I know how to shift left or right to divide or multiply or to subtract the base2^bit from the byte.
-But i did not manage to implement all
-the encoding and decoding and conversion algorithms.
-* I really still am confused a little by making and getting surrogate pairs, coz like crockford says "Programmers have problems entering a character which is not on the keyboard" （Ctrl-Space）安定
-i 哈年哦童 and i have not tested some scripts with the characters yet.
-Sorry for this _real_ inconvenience admitted, but i have not really played around with yet.
-* Floating Point: When i started, i didn´t even know how a floating point is made.
-Meanwhile i watched videos about reading and making the numbers, normalizing them and interpreting the bits in
-various ways.
-I can read the set and unset bits by asking wheter (quadword & Math.pow(2, bit)) or not, and beeing not stupid, the highest bit is the sign, the next 11 for the exponent, the rest
-is mantissa.
-Then the thing i made up like in the lectures.
-I think we get floating point to work here.
-I still have not printed IEEE 754, but i want.
-But to access a printer, i have to wait until
-i get to some office where i can print, which will be in march next time.
-Oh, by the way, i would also know how a fixed point number is made now.
-And i know about the complements.
+* More?
+Probably.
+But the list of done things is longer. :-)

+Uh, oh?
+Not really.
+Had a lot of fun with until today.

 _Long Term Goal_
 Long Term Goal: Completing it.
 Keeping it up-to-date with ES7 and